Course Code: GES106

 Students should be proficient in keyboarding, have a basic understanding of a word-processing computer program (Microsoft Word recommended), and have a command of English grammar and punctuation.
 No healthcare or medical-office work experience is required.

 The instructional materials required for this course are included in enrollment and will be available online.

 The official NAPSR Pharmaceutical Sales Training Manual will be provided to registered students by the NAPSR.

-As a CNPR Program student, you'll receive a membership to NAPSR, and you'll also be eligible to take the official NAPSR certification exam at no additional cost upon completion of your online training program.
+As a CNPR student, you'll receive a membership to NAPSR, and you'll also be eligible to take the official NAPSR certification exam at no additional cost upon completion of your online training course.

-Upon successful completion of the program, you’ll be awarded a certificate of completion.
-However, completion of the program doesn't guarantee certification through CNPR.
+Upon successful completion of the course, you’ll be awarded a certificate of completion.
+However, completion of the course doesn't guarantee certification through CNPR.
 Please refer to the following question for more information.

 This course will provide you with the skills you need to obtain an entry-level position in most cases.
 Potential students should always do research on the job market in their area before registering.

 ed2go courses are non-credit, so they do not qualify for federal aid, FAFSA and Pell Grant.
 In some states, vocational rehab or workforce development boards will pay for qualified students to take our courses.
 Additionally, some students may qualify for financial assistance when they enroll, if they meet certain requirements.
 Financing is available from select schools.
 Learn more: https://www.ed2go.com/career/financial-assistance